drovani/drovani.github.io/_posts/2013-10-12-Marathon-Third-Goal.md

 I've been training all year at a 9:00 pace, running in the 6:00am group out of Montrose Beach with the excellent [Chicago Area Runners Association](http://cararuns.org/) (side-note: I can't say enough good things about CARA.
 If you are training for a marathon, don't look anywhere else for your summer training.
 More about that in another post.).
 That pace puts me at the finish line with a time of
 3:55:48, giving me 4:12 of wiggle room.
-Barring injury, accident, or mental breakdown, I'll be **finishing the marathon with a big ‘ole Three at the start of my time**, and it will feel great.
+Barring injury, accident, or mental breakdown, I'll be **finishing the marathon with a big ?ole Three at the start of my time**, and it will feel great.
 If you are bored, or already plan on being along the course, I'll be the tall white guy with long dark hair, wearing a yellow shirt with 10017 pinned to my chest.
 I'm probably going to be in my own head, calculating splits and pace and thinking of all the lines I should change in these posts when I get back home, and eventually crawling across the finish line, and hobbling my way home.